18F/portfolios/_portfolios/human-services.md

 project_weight: 2
 project_url:
 ---
+## We believe public benefits programs can be reliable, accessible, and delivered in human-centered ways.
-## We’re a team of designers, developers, and acquisition specialists improving public benefits programs.

-We are government employees working on programs such as:
+Our team of designers, developers, and acquisition specialists are government employees working with federal, state, and local agencies including:

-- Medicaid and Medicare
-- Children's Health Insurance Program (CHIP)
-- Temporary Assistance for Needy Families (TANF)
-- Women Infants and Children (WIC)
-- Head Start
-- Supplemental Nutrition Assistance Program (SNAP)
-- Disaster response
-- Housing assistance
-- Unemployment insurance
-- Long-term care
+{% include agency_subset.html extra_class='wider-than-two-thirds' %}

+{% include contact-button.html extra_class='full-width-inside-grid' message='Navigating the benefits system can be complicated, time-consuming, and confusing. <b>We\'re here to help.</b>' button_text='Contact us' %}

-## We help our government partners deliver better digital services through:
+## We partner with government agencies to deliver better digital services through:

+### Improved customer experiences
 - Accessible, multi-channel eligibility applications
-- Effective case management processes and systems
+- Secure identity management and document submission
 - Comprehensive treatment and service locators
+- Simplified case management processes

+### Effective agency services
-- Data quality and data management processes
+- Simplified funding and oversight processes
 - Rapid & accurate implementation of policy as code
-- Secure verification systems like identity management and document submission
-- Simplified funding and oversight processes
 - Streamlined grant and vendor management and reporting processes
-- Coaching and trainings for agency staff to work in more iterative ways
+- Coaching and trainings for agency staff

+{% include contact-button.html extra_class='full-width-inside-grid' message='Can we help your program?
+Let\'s talk' button_text='Contact us' %}

+{% include quote.html extra_class="wider-than-two-thirds" text="We’ve leveraged human-centered design and research to take a product from concept to reality – and now we’ve shipped, tested, and are continuing to refine the electronic Advanced Planning Document (eAPD) to <b>meet user needs and deliver value early and often.</b>" person="Jerome Lee, Centers for Medicare and Medicaid Services" logo="Center for Medicaid and Medicare Services" %}